WebAssembly/tool-conventions/Linking.md

 are no `get_global/set_global` instructions that reference them) but are instead referenced by `R_WEBASSEMBLY_MEMORY_ADDR*` relocation entries.

-In the final linked binary all these global are resolved and the only remaining wasm global is the one that stores the explicit stack pointer.
+In the final linked binary all these globals are resolved and the only remaining wasm global is the one that stores the explicit stack pointer.

 Merging Function Sections